sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 The ERP image figure (below) will be created.
-Here, the straight vertical line at time about 400 ms indicates the moment of the subject response, and the curving vertical line, the time at which the stimulus was presented in each trial.
+Here, the straight vertical line at about 400 ms post-stimulus indicates the moment of the subject response, and the curving vertical line, the time at which the stimulus was presented in each trial.
 Compare the figure below with the previous non-aligned, RT-sorted ERP image.